zwang695/alexa-skills-list/README.md

 *Alexa, open Math Puzzles.*

 Math Puzzles is a fun way to challenge yourself and your friends.
-You’ll hear a series of numbers and you must guess the next logical number in the sequence.
+You?ll hear a series of numbers and you must guess the next logical number in the sequence.

 ***